Back to all posts

 Choose Narvarte if:

-Narvarte is not as instantly iconic as Roma or as centrally old-city as San Rafael.
+Narvarte is not as immediately iconic as Roma, and it is not as old-city central as San Rafael.
 That is part of why it works for monthly stays.
 A good month in CDMX often depends less on the famous-neighborhood signal and more on whether Tuesday, Wednesday, and Thursday are easy.

 For a dedicated Narvarte path, use Narvarte furnished monthly apartments and Narvarte furnished stays.